Django - Getting Started

 - is not an

-urls.py= base urls wysgi.pyis entry point to web server
+urls.py, which defines the base URLs wsgi.pyis the entry point to the web server

 Run the server#